usethesource/rascal-website/start/index.md

    resources.
  - For generating parsers, Rascal uses quite a bit of memory.
 Please use `-vmargs -Xmx1G -Xss32m`

-### Follow these steps to install the plugin into Eclipse:
+### Follow these steps to install the plugin into Eclipse

 1. Start Eclipse.
 1. Select Help -> Install New Software.